[November

 (OTHO), (VITELLIUS), VESPASIAN,

-(TITUS), DOMITIAN, (NERVA), TRAJAN, HADRIAN, (ANTONINUS PIUS), MARCUS
+(TITUS), DOMITIAN, (NERVA), TRAJAN, HADRIAN, (ANTONINUS PIUS),

 AURELIUS

-COMMODUS, SEPTIMIUS SEVERUS, PARTHIANS, CARACALLA, JULIA MAMEA, PHILIP
+COMMODUS, SEPTIMIUS SEVERUS, PARTHIANS, CARACALLA, JULIA MAMAEA,

 THE ARAB, DECIUS, VALERIAN, SASSANIDS, GOTHS

-DIOCLETIAN, GALERIUS, EDICT OF TOLERATION, CONSTANTINE, EDICT OF MILAN,
+DIOCLETIAN, GALERIUS, EDICT OF TOLERATION, CONSTANTINE, EDICT OF

 CONSTANTINOPLE, ARIANS, COUNCIL OF NICAEA